Back to the home page

 Now the installation of Mint takes place, and in the end you'll have a dual boot computer.

-Is there no boot menu and does Windows 10 start rightaway?8.
-On modern computers who were sold with a pre-installed Windows 8 or 10, sometimes you don't get to see a boot menu after a seemingly succesful installation of Linux Mint.
+Is there no boot menu and does Windows 10 or 11 start rightaway?8.
+On modern computers who were sold with a pre-installed Windows 10 or 11, sometimes you don't get to see a boot menu after a seemingly succesful installation of Linux Mint.
 Instead of that, Windows boots rightaway, just as if no Linux Mint has been installed at all.

 See the screenshot below, of the relevant part of the UEFI settings of an HP laptop (click on the image to enlarge it):